Maternity Care & Obstetrics

 Pre- and post-partum services are provided by board-certified physicians specializing in obstetrics and family medicine and pediatrics.
 In addition, a certified nurse midwife provides services at the Stanford hospital.
 Highly-qualified nurses support the providers.
 Many have earned various certifications in external fetal monitoring, inpatient obstetrics, childbirth education and maternal newborn nursing.
 Certified lactation counselors and consultants are also available to help new mothers find success if they choose to breastfeed.

 For more details on what we offer at Ephraim McDowell Regional Medical Center, please call (859) 239-2562 or (859) 239-2550 or email us at firstname.lastname@example.org.
 Please call (606) 365-4600 for more details on services available at Ephraim McDowell Fort Logan Hospital.

 When you are admitted for your baby’s delivery, we provide you with our Mother and New Baby Care booklet.
 You may review that information below.

 We will do everything we can to help you prepare for welcoming a new member to your family.
 Our staff will show you how to care for yourself and your baby once you go home.
 We recognize that you may still have questions after leaving the hospital.
 Thus, we have the following videos that you may view using the password provided to you:

-NOTE: Videos available only to patients delivering their baby at Ephraim McDowell Fort Logan Hospital.
+NOTE: Videos are available only to patients delivering their babies at Ephraim McDowell Fort Logan Hospital.